Skip to main content

 • “This game came out half-assed and unfinished, with tedious, chore-like playthroughs wherein the objectives rely upon inconsistent physics and game-breaking glitches or irreversible environmental variables.”

-• “The glitches, errors, or development oversights, whatever you call them, prevent me from completing this game at all.”
+• “The glitches or errors or development oversights, whatever you call them, they prevent me from completing this game at all.”

 • emotional

-The game evokes strong emotions through its beautiful graphics and immersive environments, which transport players to an alien world.
-The heartwarming backstory of two friends reuniting to complete their projects adds a personal touch, enhancing the overall experience.
-Despite some gameplay hiccups, the emotional atmosphere and superb sound design contribute to a memorable journey.
+The game evokes strong emotions through its stunning graphics and immersive environments, which transport players to an alien world.
+The heartwarming backstory of two friends reuniting to complete their projects adds depth, while the overall atmosphere, enhanced by superb sound design and music, creates a touching experience despite some minor gameplay hiccups.

 • “The environment is wholesome and has tiny little details that add to the experience.”